rubygems/bundler/README.markdown

 1. When installing gems using bundle install, you can choose to leave out any group by specifying `--without {group name}`.
-This can be helpful if, for instance, you have a gem that you can only compile in certain environments.
+This can be helpful if, for instance, you have a gem that you cannot compile in certain environments.
 2. When setting up load paths using Bundler.setup, Bundler will, by default, add the load paths for all groups.
 You can restrict the